TopG85/Safeguarding/README.md

 I used Copilot to create my User stories.
 Microsoft designed to create AI images for my website.
 I was having difficulties finding images.

 I found this image on Google images for my initial colour palette.
-I've gone for green as my main colour. https://piktochart.com/wp-content/uploads/2024/03/enchanted-forest-green-color-palette.jpg
+I've gone for green as my main colour, as it is associated with safety. https://piktochart.com/wp-content/uploads/2024/03/enchanted-forest-green-color-palette.jpg